-Program Objective: The Associate of Applied Science Degree in Aviation Technology provides a general undergraduate education in aviation.
+Program Objective: The Associate of Applied Science Degree in Aviation Technology provides a general undergraduate education in aviation and increases the potential for career advancement.

 Students qualify for a wide variety of careers in the Aviation / Aerospace industry, or for those students who are employed in an aviation-related area; this degree will provide the knowledge and college credentials needed to be competitive for advancement or promotion.
 The AASD Program is 24 months long.